abelardopardo/ontask_b/docs_src/Using/index.rst

    :align: center
    :width: 100%

 Each row contains the identifier of the student (in the previous table, the email) as a link.
-Instructors may click in a link available to enter the survey information or modify the already existing information for that learner.
+Instructors may click on a link available to enter the survey information or modify the already existing information for that learner.

 .. figure:: /scaptures/action_enter_data_action_in.png
    :align: center